elithrar/station/README.md

 ### Static File Serving

-*station* can be used with Go's [net/http](http://golang.org/pkg/net/http/) package, with the [Goji micro-framework](https://github.com/zenazn/goji) or with [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux).
+*station* can be used with Go's [net/http](http://golang.org/pkg/net/http/) package, with the [Goji micro-framework](https://github.com/zenazn/goji) and with [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux).

 Here's an example of using it with plain old `net/http`: